-Whilst public awareness surrounding the health implications of climate change is growing, the effects of climate change on mental and cognitive health are often overlooked, reflecting a global dialogue which regularly neglects mental health.
-A recent study from the International Journal of Mental Health Systems emphasised that while it can be challenging to directly attribute outcomes to climate change, there is growing literature linking specific outcomes to the detriment of mental health.
+Whilst public awareness surrounding the health implications of climate change is growing, the effects of climate change on mental and cognitive health are often overlooked.
+This reflects a global dialogue which regularly neglects mental health.
+A recent study emphasised that while it can be challenging to directly attribute outcomes to climate change, there is growing literature linking specific outcomes to the detriment of mental health.

 Ignoring the mental health aspect of climate change is delusional–the psychological impacts from any form of natural disaster far outweigh physical injuries by 40 to 1, and climate change-related weather disasters have increased by almost 50% since 2000.
 The impact of natural disasters on mental health is well documented to cause elevated rates of anxiety and mood disorders.
 The statistics are striking, and those of a lower socioeconomic status are most at risk.
 Six months following Hurricane Maria in 2017, over half the residents of Punta Santiago, a low-income community in Puerto Rico, were found to be suffering from major depression, generalised anxiety disorder and PTSD.

-Scientific literature shows that rising temperatures could have a dramatic effect on global mental health rates, and for every 1°C of global warming there is an associated 2% increase in mental health disorders.
+Scientific literature shows that rising temperatures could have a dramatic effect on global mental health rates.
+For every 1°C of global warming there is an associated 2% increase in mental health disorders.
 Whilst 2% sounds insignificant, this would equate to over 140 million more people experiencing mental health issues globally.
-Current projections predict a 2.4–5.8°C rise in average global temperatures by the end of the century.
+Projections predict a 2.4–5.8°C rise in average global temperatures by the end of the century.
 In other words, in the best-case scenario nearly half a billion more people globally will experience mental health issues as a result of climate change.
 The worst-case scenario is frightening to consider.